-On this page, you can look at a number of my projects (in progress and planned) or just download my current Research Statement.
+On this page, you can see my projects that are in progress and planned.
+You can also download my current Research Statement.
+For projects completed and published see here.

 BOOK PROJECTS:

 Rosenhagen, R.: Philosophy in the Key of Love.
-Murdochian Dialogues [monograph, planned]
+Murdochian Dialogues [monograph, in progress]

-Rosenhagen, R. (ed.): Reformed Empiricism and Its Prospects [edited volume, in preparation]
+Rosenhagen, R. (ed.): Reformed Empiricism and Its Prospects [edited volume, in preparation – all contributions are in; internal review process ongoing]

 ESSAYS: